ganeti/ganeti/man/hbal.rst

   the primary instance count, but that is already tracked via other metrics and thus the influence of the dynamic utilisation will be practically insignificant.

+\--idle-default
+  If given, all dynamic utilisation information not provided explicitly by the ``-U`` option or by the MonDs, if ``--mond`` is given, will be assumed to be 0.
+Note that without this option the default assumption about utilization will apply for the unspecified resources, which is 1.0, i.e., full load, for every instance.

 \--ignore-dynu
   If given, all dynamic utilisation information will be ignored by